JoachimRnd/Scalable-Microservices-E-commerce-App/project/src/Services.md

 ### API of the service

-The logging service has nine commands, but 3 main commands:
+The logging service has nine routes, but 3 main routes:

-:heavy_exclamation_mark: To be more concise, the two following commands will use the variable `:name_of_the_service` to refer to the name of the service that made the request.
+:heavy_exclamation_mark: To be more concise, the two following routes will use the variable `:name_of_the_service` to refer to the name of the service that made the request.
 I.e ùser, products, orders, shopping-carts.
 According to the name of the service, the logger will log the request in the corresponding database.

 - **POST /logger/:name_of_the_service/info**: Log an info message.
 The body of the request must be a json object with the following fields:
   - ***message***: The message to log.